-Table 1 Terms used to describe reproductive dysfunction in athletes Hypothalamic-pituitary-The hormonal chain of reproductive homeostasis. gonadal axis Under the influence of higher cortical control and negative feedback, the hypothalamus releases gonadotropin-releasing hormone, which stimulates luteinising hormone and follicle-stimulating hormone release from the pituitary, which in turn stimulate progesterone and oestrogen release from the ovaries (Figure 2).
+Dysfunction of reproductive homeostasis is complex.
+The terms used to describe it are explained in Table 1.8 Regular eumenorrhoeic cycles do not confirm ovulation and are by no means a guarantee of normal reproductive function.9 An anovulatory cycle may be short, normal or long, but no oocyte is released.
+In military studies, menstrual function has been assessed using questionnaires, $^{4 10-12}$ as in civilian athlete studies. $^{13 14}$ Such questionnaires generally involve an assessment of menstrual onset, duration and frequency constructed by the investigators, defining clinical menstrual disorders as outlined in Table 1.
+No study stated if the questionnaires used to determine menstrual regularity in athletes were validated.
+Ouestionnaires can be misleading due to cycle duration variability seen typically in athletes, and the observation of menstrual regularity does not signify normal ovulation.15 16 athletes^{8 9 14 17} Hypothalamic-pituitary-The hormonal chain of reproductive homeostasis. gonadal axis Under the influence of higher cortical control and negative feedback, the hypothalamus releases gonadotropin-releasing hormone, which stimulates luteinising hormone and follicle-stimulating hormone release from the pituitary, which in turn stimulate progesterone and oestrogen release from the ovaries (Figure 2).
 The first half of the menstrual cycle, manifested by Follicular phase the onset of menstrual flow.
 Oestradiol levels are initially low then rise markedly towards ovulation.
 Progesterone is low throughout The second half of the menstrual cycle, initiated by Luteal phase a surge in luteinising hormone and ovulation.
 Normally associated with a marked rise in progesterone from follicular levels, and continuing oestradiol secretion.
 Eumenorrhoea Normal menstrual cycle, length 24-35 days.
 Oligomenorrhoea Cycle length 36-89 days.
 Amenorrhoea Definitions vary.
 Classically 6 months without menses but often cycle length >90 days.
 Ovulatory disturbance Short or absent luteal phase (day 14 onwards), (luteal phase defect) with lower progesterone level, usually within a normal length cycle.
 Functional adaptation An effect of a complex integration of multiple factors, with labile and reversible course, as opposed to a disease process (a simple cause-and-effect model).
 Functional hypothalamic A reversible, non-organic reduction in menstrual amenorrhoea function characterised by impairment of pulsatile gonadotropin-releasing hormone secretion, absent follicle growth and anovulation.
-Energy availability Energy intake minus exercise-induced energy expenditure.
+Energy intake minus exercise-induced energy Energy availability expenditure.
 This 'available' energy allows other processes like ovulation to occur.
 Sport emphasising endurance, low body weight, Lean sports lean physique and/or aestheticism.
 Sports emphasising power training, ball or technical Non-lean sports skills such as rowing, swimming, rugby and hockey.

-too invasive to have gained widespread use as a research tool, a sustained, elevated progesterone in the luteal phase is often accepted as evidence that ovulation has taken place.
-The luteal phase may be shortened or absent, even within a normal length menstrual cycle, when a predetermined midluteal progesterone cut-off is not reached (a 'luteal phase defect' (LPD), Table 1).
-Due to difficulty demonstrating the midluteal point in athletes with variable cycle lengths, serial samples are needed, which can be challenging in large numbers.
+Repeated ultrasound examination with serum hormone assay are the most accurate means of demonstrating the development and disappearance of an ovarian follicle.
+While the former is too invasive to have gained widespread use as a research tool,18 a sustained, elevated progesterone in the luteal phase is often accepted as evidence that ovulation has taken place.19 The luteal phase may be shortened or absent, even within a normal length menstrual cycle, when a predetermined midluteal progesterone cut-off is not reached (a 'luteal phase defect' (LPD), Table 1).18 Due to difficulty demonstrating the midluteal point in athletes with variable cycle lengths, serial samples are needed, which can be challenging in large numbers.
 Measuring urinary pregnanediol glucuronide (PDG), a metabolite of progesterone, offers greater convenience than blood sampling.
-While not routinely available in clinical practice, in research it is normally the measurement of choice.
+While not routinely available in clinical practice, in research it is normally the measurement of choice.1820